-The SENCO actively engages with local opportunities to share best practice and keep abreast of current local and national initiatives and policy to support pupils with SEND.
+The SENCO actively engages further development opportunities to share best practice and keep abreast of current local and national initiatives and policy to support pupils with SEND.

 An ongoing programme of training is in place to ensure that teachers and support staff have appropriate skills and knowledge in areas that will improve their teaching and support of children with SEND.

 Recent training has covered :

-- Literacy and Numeracy
+- Read, Write Inc Phonics and the relevant phonics interventions

 - Behaviour support and ASD

 - Medical needs and support